Icenium/icenium-cli/README.md

 * You can manage certificates for code signing Android apps.
 * You can configure the project properties for your project.
 * You can open the `AndroidManifest.xml`, `Info.plist`, `WMAppManifest.xml` and `config.xml` files for editing.
 * You can edit the `.abignore` file to exclude files and folders from the build process.
-The `.abingore` is automatically added to newly created Telerik AppBuilder CLI projects.
+You need to manually add `.abingore` to your project.

 #### What you cannot do with this version of the Telerik AppBuilder CLI